 It’s always best to consult the IRS instructions for any form and to seek advice from a tax attorney when needed, but here are some general instances when you are required to issue a 1099:

-- Services over $600 performed by an LLC, LLP, or independent consultant and paid for by check, ACH, or debit card: Issue a 1099-NEC.
+- Services over $600 performed by an LLC, LLP, or independent contractors or consultants, and paid for by check, ACH, or debit card: Issue a 1099-NEC.

 - Rent over $600: Issue a 1099-MISC.

 - Royalties over $10: Issue a 1099-MISC.